Bugsie71/Bugsie71/README.md

 ## I'm a Developer, Marketer, & Student.

 - 💻 I’m currently learning React by doing multiple projects.
 Hoping to do some Capstone Level Projects soon
-- 🗣 I’m looking to expand knowledge through experience
+- 🗣 I’m looking to expand my knowledge through experience
-- 🛠 2022 Goals: Get my first job as a Developer & Expand/ Build my Website!
-I also aim to becoming a Full Stack Developer
+- 🛠 2025 Goals: Get my first job as a Developer & Expand/ Build my Website!
+I also aim to become a Full Stack Developer
 <br/>
 Looking forward to the new year :)
-Also the Website is not up yet.
-Sorry...

 ### Connect with me: